 Joe Allen, MS, CSCP, is the current president of the APICS Maine chapter.
 Joe has held many positions of increasing responsibility in Supply Chain Management and Logistics.
 Joe also has significant work experiences in Six Sigma tools and the DMAIC process.

 Wolfgang Bauchinger, CPIM, is a Lean Six Sigma certified Black Belt.
 He received his Six Sigma training through the George Group (a division of Accenture).
 He holds a Magister (masters) degree in Business and Computing from the University of Linz/Austria.
-Wolfgang’s major focus is Supply Chain Management and process improvement using Lean Six Sigma tools and the DMAIC process.
+Wolfgang’s professional focus is project management and process improvement using Lean Six Sigma tools and the DMAIC process.
 Wolfgang has led Lean Six Sigma projects at multiple locations throughout the United States for a global manufacturing company.
 Before relocating to the United States in 2006 Wolfgang worked in IT consulting with clients in Europe and throughout North America.

-Suzanne Benoit, LCSW, SPHR, is author, speaker and consultant.
-Ms. Benoit is a human resource consultant working with companies and HR professionals; developing tools and solutions to a wide variety of employee relations problems.
-Strategic planning and workplace quality are specialty areas.
+Suzanne Benoit, LCSW, SPHR, is an author, speaker and consultant.
+Ms. Benoit is a human resource consultant working with companies and HR professionals, developing tools and solutions to a wide variety of employee relations problems.
+Workplace culture and difficult employee types are specialty areas.
 She has a varied background in a family business, large for-profit corporation and small business.
 She is often called in to help shift workplace atmosphere to a healthier standard.
 Doing business as Benoit Consulting, Ms. Benoit develops strategies that approach a healthy workplace from the point of view of owners, customers AND employees.
-Striving for excellence means a no-compromise posture on workplace abuse and intimidation and creating supporting structures that reward candor, respect and accountability.
-Her recently released book on Toxic Employees describes how negative dynamics develop and how they can be shifted toward the positive with a strategic approach.
-She writes about these and other HR topics and speaks to a wide variety of business groups offering quality technical info with humor and an interactive style.
-Ms. Benoit can be reached at email@example.com.
+Striving for excellence means a no-compromise posture on workplace abuse and intimidation and creating structures that reward candor, respect and accountability.
+She publishes articles about how negative dynamics develop and how they can be shifted toward the positive with a strategic approach.
+She writes about these and other HR topics and speaks to business groups offering quality technical info with humor in an interactive style.
+Ms. Benoit can be reached at firstname.lastname@example.org.
 Learn more at www.benoitcentral.com.

 Mikal Curran PMP, has instructed for over ten years on how to become PMP(®) (Project Management Professional) and CAPM (®) (Certified Associate in Project Management) certified.
 He has been an Information Technology Project Manager for Computer Science Corp., Wright Express, TD Bank and Hannaford Bros.
 Company where he managed major information technology and business projects for more than twenty years.